yimingli1998/yimingli1998.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-Hello, I am a research assistant in the [Robot Learning & Interaction group](https://idiap.ch/rli/) at [Idiap Research Institute](https://www.idiap.ch/en) and a PhD candidate at [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/en/), supervised by [Dr. Sylvain Calinon](https://calinon.ch/).
+My name is Yiming Li.
+I am currently a second year PhD student in the [Robot Learning & Interaction group](https://idiap.ch/rli/) at the [Idiap Research Institute](https://www.idiap.ch/en) and [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/en/).
+My research is supervised by [Dr. Sylvain Calinon](https://calinon.ch/).
+Prior to this, I obtained my Master's degree from the Institute of Automation, Chinese Academy of Sciences, and my Bachelor's degree from Tongji University.

 My research interests lie in robot manipulation and interaction with humans in complex environments.
 Specifically, I am focusing on geometric representations using machine learning techniques to enhance robot capabilities in environment modeling, planning, and control, with applications to manipulation tasks.